Plague of Athens: Symptoms

+Thucydides described the afflicted as having a lively complexion leaning towards red, with frequent breakouts of pustules and ulcers.
+According to his account, though plague sufferers were not hot to the touch, their fever must have been intense, as they could not bear even very thin linen garments; they insisted on being naked and longed for nothing more than to throw themselves into cold water.
+Patients sometimes drank far too little or far too much water, and were exhausted by violent urinations and diarrhea.

 Possible causes

 Historians have long tried to identify the disease behind the Plague of Athens.
-The disease has traditionally been considered an outbreak of the bubonic plague in its many forms, but reconsideration of the reported symptoms and epidemiology have led scholars to advance alternative explanations.
-These include typhus, smallpox, measles, and toxic shock syndrome.
-Based upon striking descriptive similarities with recent outbreaks in Africa, as well as the fact that the Athenian plague itself apparently came from Africa (as Thucydides recorded), Ebola or a related viral hemorrhagic fever has been considered.
+The disease has traditionally been considered an outbreak of the bubonic plague in its many forms, but a reconsideration of the reported symptoms and epidemiology have led scholars to advance alternative explanations: these include typhus, smallpox, measles, and toxic shock syndrome.
+Based upon striking descriptive similarities with recent outbreaks in Africa, as well as the fact that the Athenian plague itself came from Africa (as Thucydides recorded), Ebola or a related viral hemorrhagic fever has been considered.

 Given the possibility that profiles of a known disease may have changed over time, or that the plague was caused by a disease that no longer exists, the exact nature of the Athenian plague may never be known.
 In addition, crowding caused by the influx of refugees into the city led to inadequate food and water supplies and a probable proportionate increase in insects, lice, rats, and waste.
 These conditions would have encouraged more than one epidemic disease during the outbreak.

+The Athenian plague being caused by a combination of multiple diseases has been proposed.
+However, Thucydides suggested that survivors gained clear immunity from it, which could not occur in a combination disease scenario as immunity to one disease would not necessarily confer immunity to another.